databricks/spark-corenlp/README.md

-## CoreNLP wrapper for Apache Spark
+## Stanford CoreNLP wrapper for Apache Spark

-### CoreNLP annotators as DataFrame functions in Spark SQL

-Following the [simple APIs](http://stanfordnlp.github.io/CoreNLP/simple.html) introduced in Stanford CoreNLP 3.6.0, we implemented DataFrame functions to wrap those APIs, which are simple to use but less customizable.
+This package wraps [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) annotators as Spark DataFrame functions following the [simple APIs](http://stanfordnlp.github.io/CoreNLP/simple.html) introduced in Stanford CoreNLP 3.6.0.

+This package requires Java 8 and CoreNLP 3.6.0 to run.
+Users must include CoreNLP model jars as dependencies to use language models.

 All functions are defined under `com.databricks.spark.corenlp.functions`.

 * *`cleanxml`*: Cleans XML tags in a document and returns the cleaned document.